symbolibre/symbolibre/doc/setting-up-symbolibre-apps.rst

 * For the French AZERTY keyboard, select 22 (Other) then 37 (French) then 1 (French).

-If prompted, you should set UTF-8 as the encoding on the console (27).
+If prompted, you should set UTF-8 as the encoding on the console (27), and leave the character set of the console to guess (23).

 Generate locales
 ~~~~~~~~~~~~~~~~